Gail Patrick: Later career

-Patrick stopped acting in 1948.
-"I never formally retired", she told journalist James Bawden in 1979.
-"I just quit, and it was a good time as TV started taking over."
+As demand for her type of character waned, Patrick left the screen.
+"When people ask why I left I explain I did not have the soul of an actress", Patrick said.
+"Mine had dollar signs on it".

 During the summer of 1951, Patrick hosted Home Plate, a postgame interview show at Gilmore Field that immediately followed television broadcasts of the Hollywood Stars home games on KTTV.
 She and her third husband, Cornwell Jackson, adopted a daughter in 1952, and a son in 1954.

-Cornwell Jackson was literary agent for attorney-author Erle Stanley Gardner, creator of the fictional criminal defense attorney Perry Mason.
+Cornwell Jackson was the literary agent for attorney-author Erle Stanley Gardner, creator of the fictional criminal defense attorney Perry Mason.
 After a series of disappointing Warner Bros. films and a radio series he despised, Gardner had refused to license the character for any more adaptations, but Patrick won the author's trust.
-She had maintained her network in show business, and shared Gardner's love for the law.
+She had maintained her network in show business and shared Gardner's love for the law.
 Patrick, Jackson, and Gardner formed a production company, Paisano Productions, of which she was president.
 Patrick developed the television series Perry Mason and sold it to CBS, where it ran for nine seasons (1957–66) and earned the first Silver Gavel Award presented for television drama by the American Bar Association.
 Gail Patrick Jackson was its executive producer.
 She was one of the first women producers.

-Longtime CBS executive Anne Nelson, who handled contract negotiation and other business affairs for CBS, called Patrick "my adversary in business, but my friend in life."
+Longtime CBS executive Anne Nelson, who handled contract negotiation and other business affairs for CBS, called Patrick "my adversary in business, but my friend in life".
 In a 2008 interview, Nelson reported that Patrick was the only female executive producer in prime time during the years Perry Mason was on the air.
-"Women today won't believe that things were that tough," Nelson said, "but Gail was alone in her bailiwick, and I was the only female executive not in personnel at CBS at the time."
+"Women today won't believe that things were that tough", Nelson said, "but Gail was alone in her bailiwick, and I was the only female executive not in personnel at CBS at the time".
 Nelson said that years later, Patrick told her she had written up the contract herself, and that it was so wild and favorable to Paisano Productions that she had no idea CBS would accept it.
-"But we bought it," Nelson said.
-"And it has been a very big financial success, not only for CBS, but [also] for the Paisano partners over this many years."
+"But we bought it", Nelson said.
+"And it has been a very big financial success, not only for CBS, but [also] for the Paisano partners over this many years".

 Patrick also developed a half-hour Paisano Productions series based on Gardner's Cool and Lam stories.
 A pilot directed by Jacques Tourneur aired on CBS in 1958, but a series did not materialize.

 Patrick served two terms (1960–62) as vice president of the National Academy of Television Arts and Sciences and as president of its Hollywood chapter.
 She was the first woman to serve in a leadership capacity in the academy, and its only female leader until 1983.